SirCryptic/NullBot-Guilded/README.md

 A: Unfortunatly you have to run the bot as root or the nmap command doesnt function properly and prompts you on the host machine to input your password.

-Q: Can anyone Execute Commands & Scan the host machine?
+Q: Can anyone Scan the host machine?

 A: NO! localhost/all ip ranges regarding the host machine are blocked.